-All we know is the idea of augmented reality from games, science-fiction films and AR-apps for smartphones.
-Essentially, it is about extending the original content with additional visual elements (known as “augments”).
-The position of augment and its life-cycle may be anchored to its target content object or the view.
+All our knowledge about augmented reality is taken from games, science-fiction films and AR-apps for smartphones.
+Essentially, it is about extending the original content with additional visual elements (known as “augmentations”).
+The position of an augmentation and its life-cycle may be anchored to its target content object or the view.

 Content Type: video stream, street view, geo data Augments: map, navigation widgets Anchoring: geo points

-The most challenging process is a parsing of the raw source data into the structured content and identifying its content objects (like geo points in the example above).
-Then we need to embed augments into the view at the right place.
+The most challenging process is a parsing of the raw source data into structured content and identifying its content objects (like geo points in the example above).
+We then need to embed augmentations into the view in the right place.

 In the example above the web page is the content.
 Its elements are content objects.
-Embedded buttons and other widgets are augments.
-Let's look into the social feed page and possible augments for it:
+Embedded buttons and other widgets are augmentations.
+Let's look at the social feed page and possible augmentations for it: